rzk-lang/hottbook/src/1-foundations/1-type-theory/exercises/README.md

 # Exercises for Section 1

+!!! warning

+    At the moment `rzk typecheck` does not check indented blocks, so solutions in this section (which are nested in admonitions) are not checked.
 ## Exercise 1.1

 Given functions $f : A \to B$ and $g : B \to C$,